Extreme Job — Director & Cast: The People Behind Korea's Funniest Movie

 Who Is He?

 Ryu Seung-ryong is one of the most decorated actors in Korean film history.
-He has appeared in four films that each surpassed 10 million tickets sold — a feat shared by almost no other Korean actor.
+He has appeared in four films that each surpassed 10 million tickets — a feat matched by almost no one else in Korean cinema.

 📋 Profile